oracle/terraform-provider-oci/website/docs/d/database_autonomous_db_preview_versions.html.markdown

 The following attributes are exported:

-* `db_workload` - The Autonomous Database workload type.
+* `db_workload` - The Autonomous AI Database workload type.
 The following values are valid:
-	* OLTP - indicates an Autonomous Transaction Processing database
+	* OLTP - indicates an Autonomous AI Transaction Processing database
-	* DW - indicates an Autonomous Data Warehouse database
+	* DW - indicates an Autonomous AI Lakehouse database
-	* AJD - indicates an Autonomous JSON Database
+	* AJD - indicates an Autonomous AI JSON Database
-	* APEX - indicates an Autonomous Database with the Oracle APEX Application Development workload type.
+	* APEX - indicates an Autonomous AI Database with the Oracle APEX AI Application Development workload type.
+	* LH - indicates an Oracle Autonomous AI Lakehouse database

 	 This cannot be updated in parallel with any of the following: licenseModel, dbEdition, cpuCoreCount, computeCount, computeModel, adminPassword, whitelistedIps, isMTLSConnectionRequired, privateEndpointLabel, nsgIds, dbVersion, isRefreshable, dbName, scheduledOperations, dbToolsDetails, isLocalDataGuardEnabled, or isFreeTier.
 * `details` - A URL that points to a detailed description of the preview version.
 * `time_preview_begin` - The date and time when the preview version availability begins.
 * `time_preview_end` - The date and time when the preview version availability ends.
-* `version` - A valid Autonomous Database preview version.
+* `version` - A valid Autonomous AI Database preview version.